matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 - MongoDB is a document oriented database.
 - Developed in C++.
 - MongoDB is a NoSQL database.
-- MongoDB documents are stored in BSON:
+- MongoDB documents stored in BSON:
     - Binary JSON.
 - Originally Developed as a PAAS - Platform as a Service.